Shikaga/PitchBlackAnalysis/index.md

 But after watching *Chronicles*, one is forced to re-evaluate whether perhaps *Pitch Black* was just a happy accident, whether all that great subtlety and suspense, was simply because the director did not have enough rope to hang himself.

+But, above all this, above any editing or special effects, above the unlikable supporting cast or bewildering plot, they made one unforgivable mistake: they destroyed the character of Richard B. Riddick.

 Attack of the Body Snatchers
 ----------------------------

-But, above all this, above any editing or special effects, above the unlikable supporting cast or bewildering plot, they made one unforgivable mistake: they destroyed the character of Richard B. Riddick.

 Throughout the whole of *Pitch Black* Riddick is simply an ex-con trying to escape the planet with his life, nothing more.

 By the end of *Chronicles*, he is the prophesied Space Jesus, and the leader of an army of religious zealots hell bent on the destruction of the universe.

-But before we go there, let's start to with the basics.
+So where did they go wrong?

 The character of Riddick in *Pitch Black* is a simple human.
 He is strong and resourceful, a good guy to have on your side in a tight spot.
 But he is human nonetheless.

-As I have already pointed out before, both Johns and the crew are both roughly equal to Riddick, in terms of athletic power when push comes to shove.
+Both Johns and the crew are both an equal match for Riddick in terms of athletic power when push comes to shove.
 While he is rightly respected for his prowess in the darkness, when the crew catch him in the daylight they are able to overpower him in a one on one battle.
 He is not Superman.

 And yet, in a film that takes place less than ten years later, he has somehow turned into a cross between Jason Bourne, Rambo and Conan.

-The film starts on pretty solid ground, with Riddick's opening fight with the bounty hunters on an ice planet, which remains firmly within the bounds of reality.
+The film starts within the bounds of reality, with Riddick's opening fight with the bounty hunters on the ice planet.

 Riddick is outnumbered and outgunned.
 So what does he do?
 He goes to familiar ground, to the darkness, where he has the advantage and the mercenaries make easy pickings.
 Once safely in his cave where their vision and movement is hampered, Riddick takes them out one by one, "ghosting" them off camera.
 Finally, once all the henchmen are taken care of, Riddick takes Toombs on, mano-a-mano, to find out who sent him.

-This is actually a great scene.
+This is a great scene.
 It is shot well, and the way that the camera is looking everywhere that Riddick is not, reminds the audience of how effective a stealth killer Riddick is.

 Here we see the Riddick that know and love from *Pitch Black*.
 He is smart and calculating, using his quarries arrogance against them, before taking them down with a glee that the audience can't help but revel in it.
 We sit up in our seats waiting for more.

 But the problems soon start when Riddick takes on the local militia on Helion Prime.
-Firstly, the militia's motivation is never fully explained.
-They just kind of show up, accuse Riddick of being a spy, and start shooting the place up.
+The militia's motivation is never explained.
+They simply show up, accuse Riddick of being a spy, and start shooting the place up.
 And once they are dispatched, nothing more comes of it.

-The only reason for this scene that I can think is that the writer thought that there had been too much exposition in the last five minutes (tell me about it) and that the audience must be getting bored.
+The only plausible reason for this scene is that the writer thought, quite rightly, that there had been too much exposition in the last five minutes and that the audience must be getting bored.

-??? - Image of Judi Dench talking, sub: Wow, I have been talking a lot, when is the next action scene?

 As I have already mentioned, the fight scene is shockingly filmed and edited, but that isn't even really the problem.
 The character of Riddick himself is also shockingly distorted.
 The Riddick from *Pitch Black* has never shown himself to be someone who would take on twenty armed men, with no real fear of getting hurt.

-Sure, he starts by extinguishing the candles, once more reemphasising that he works best in the shadows, but I can't help but think that Riddick would have simply dived out of the window against such overwhelming odds.
+The motif of "embracing the darkness" is reiterated once again by Riddick extinguishing the candles, but I can't help but think that Riddick would have simply dived out of the window against such overwhelming odds.

-No one ever knows where a bullet is going to go, and while it is totally conceivable for other movie heroes to take on twenty men at once, it seems somewhat out of place for Riddick.
+No one ever knows where a bullet is going to go, and while it is totally conceivable for other movie heroes to take on twenty men at once, it is out of Riddick, the man who can't defeat a group of dehydrated survivors or a bounty hunter with a baton, to do so.

 Sadly, this is a theme that would continue for the entire film.
-Riddick is suddenly entirely fearless.
+The character previously known as Riddick has left the building.

 Riddick continues to take on legion upon legion of bad guys, from scores of Necromongers to the convicts of Crematoria.
-There are is even a boss fight at the end, which in all fairness, is a near universal trope of the genre, but feels so awkward by its conspicuous absence in *Pitch Black*.
+There is even a boss fight at the end, which in all fairness, is a near universal trope of the genre, but feels so awkward by its conspicuous absence in *Pitch Black*.

 In every one of these fights, Riddick never seems to show the slightest bit of fear, or restraint.
-He charges in, all guns boazing, assured of success, because, hey, its the middle of the movie, he can't die yet right?
+He charges in, all guns blazing, assured of success, simply because it is the middle of the movie and he can't die yet.

 And this is such a shame. *Pitch Black* set up such a unique hero, who has to make use of his brains to make up for his lack of brawn, and they carelessly discard this in favour of bigger action scenes.